 Not only will this make your brand feel a lot more genuine, these people are an important part of your brand story.

-Minimalist interior design brand guide example
+Minimalist interior design brand guide template

 Minimalist Interior Design Brand Guide Example